- By: Sara Diaz

 - Provide an important factor to your clients saying, why you are different from the competitors.

 - In the final phrase, give your clients to contact if they have any queries.
-Describe that the opportunity is real.
+Describe what the opportunity is real.

 The Ultimate Sales Tips – Closing deals with a call